 Having members isn’t easy.
 It requires commitment.
 It requires effort and creativity.
 Members get bored.
-Their threshold ever lower and tested by more and more distracted.
+Their threshold ever lower and tested by more and more distractions.
 But don’t be fooled, members know and expect a two way street.
-As well as offering up their email address, money, they are also giving up time to interact with a brand – creating fans is another blog albeit in a similar vein however.
+As well as offering up their email address and money, they are also giving up time to interact with a brand – creating fans is another blog albeit in a similar vein.

 Disrupt or be disrupted!

-Amazon took membership one level further with Amazon Prime – for a whopping £75 a year members get next day delivery plus free access to their Amazon Prime Video on Demand.
-Amazon offers unique products and services to members – an exchange for commitment and loyalty.
+Amazon took membership one level further with Amazon Prime – for a whopping £75 a year members get next day delivery plus free access to their Amazon Prime Video on demand.
+Amazon offers unique products and services to members – in exchange for commitment and loyalty.

 The food and drink industry is also a prime example of the Membership Economy.
 Coffee, meat, chocolates, spices, snacks are all subscriber-led businesses.
 Gaze was an early entry into the market but there’s probably very little not covered these days.